buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.6-0.7.md

 The order of the lifecycle phases has been changed starting from Platform API 0.7.\
 The order before Platform API 0.7 was: detect, analyze, restore, build, and export.\
 The order starting from Platform API 0.7 is: analyze, detect, restore, build, and export.\
 The main reason for this change was to validate registry access for all images that are used during the build as early as possible.
-Starting from `Platform API 0.7`, it happens in the first lifecycle phase, as part of the `analyzer`, before running both the `detector` and the `builder`.
+Starting from `Platform API 0.7`, it happens in the first lifecycle phase, as part of the `analyzer`, before running the `detector`.
 In this way it provides faster failures for end users.

 As part of this change, a few flags were removed and others were added to some of the lifecycle phases.